basvanwesting/genetic-algorithm/README.md

 * maybe seed best_chromosome back into population after degenerate?
 * maybe make crossover and compete optional as nqueens doesn't really need it, or use Noop types
 * try nested trait bound: e.g. `G: Genotype<T: Gene>` and then use G and T. Maybe make type alias for it if possible
+* fitness u32 doesn't need to cast in sum